 Part Two.
 Parenting on Purpose: Personal Leadership

 - Don’t forget you can vote with your feet and walk away.
 That is always an option.
-Teach kids to not look back or listen to what is being said.
+Teach kids not to look back or listen to what is said.
 They will likely be called names, labeled as this or that.
-Tell them to just walk away and pay no attention to them.
+Tell them to walk away and pay no attention to them.
 I like to remind kids that they always have a choice, so if their friends don’t recover from an exchange, such as number three above, then gradually drop them as a friend.

 These four areas of character development will serve as some great discussion points with your kids.
-I really believe that as parents, when we can talk with them in advance of situations they will likely face, helping them to know what to say, what to do, and that they can call them as parents anytime, we give them skills that they can use for a lifetime.
+I believe that as parents, when we can talk with them in advance of situations, they will likely face, helping them to know what to say, what to do, and that they can call them as parents anytime, we give them skills that they can use for a lifetime.

 Click here to read another post in this series, Parenting on Purpose, Parenting on Purpose: Focus on Energy – Dr. Rich Patterson (pattersonphd.com)